 Diplomas of Portuguese universities are recognized globally.
 Fourteen local universities are placed in the Times Higher Education World University Rankings.

 Taxes in Portugal are lower than in the US.
-New residents can be given a Non-Habitual Resident (NHR) status.
-With that status, skilled professionals who receive salaries from Portuguese companies or are self-employed in Portugal can pay income tax at a lowered rate of 20%.
+In some cases, Portuguese residents can be given a Non-Habitual Resident (NHR) status.
+With that status, foreigners can pay income tax at a lowered rate of 20%.
 For those receiving pensions from other countries, the NHR status provides the pension tax at a flat rate of 10%.

 If you're planning on moving to Europe from the US, note that Malta Citizenship for Exceptional Services Regulations is one of a kind in the European Union.
 While Malta doesn’t have direct citizenship by investment program, it has a naturalisation program for exceptional services, including direct investment.

-Healthcare in Malta ranks better than in the US one.
+Healthcare in Malta ranks better than in the US.
 Environmental initiatives are robust: for example, the country is transitioning to a green economy, and local beaches get Blue Flag awards every year.

 Safety in Malta is high: the country is among the 20 safest ones in the world.
 In terms of crime rate, it’s safer here than in Denmark, Ireland or the Netherlands.
 Malta is also the 2nd safest country in the world for women.